Best Rated in Toronto

 Anima Romana is an excellent Toronto bakery.
 The star of the show?
 A sourdough starter that has captured customers' hearts.
 The vibe?
 Classic Italian bakery meets neighbourhood charm.
 It smells like family warmth.
 Their focaccias and sourdough pizzas get the most fanfare.
 Add in the gelato, coffee, and pastries, which are all fan favourites.
 Unfortunately, seating is limited.
 If you were planning a long romantic loaf session with your pastry, maybe pivot to takeout.
 And if you’re vegan, the options are... well, limited.

-Anima Romana Bakery Address
+Anima Romana Bakery Location

 149 Main St, Toronto, ON M4E 2V9